Statewide Committee Bios

 Michael O’Laughlin has held the position of Vice President of Operations for Lydall Performance Materials since 2014.
 Lydall Performance Materials has locations in New Hampshire, New York, France, and The Netherlands.
 He is responsible for global operations, engineering, and sourcing.
 He began his career with General Electric, graduating from the Operations Management Leadership Program and holding positions in five states, with responsibilities spanning operations, engineering, and supply chain.
 Following General Electric, Michael joined Raytheon as a Lean Leader.
 His team of lean leads supported Raytheon’s IADC to win “Industry Week’s Top 10 Best Plants.”
 Finally, he joined Lydall in 2011 as a Director of Continuous Improvement for North America and ran Lydall’s New Hampshire facility.

-Ellen Scarponi is the Senior Director of Government Relations and Economic Development for FairPoint Communications.
-Since 2011, Ellen has advanced FairPoint NH’s legislative efforts including the successful deregulation of retail telecommunications and the move to be more of a technology company than a traditional voice service provider.
+Ellen Scarponi is the Director of Government Relations for Consolidated Communications.
+Since 2011, Ellen has advanced the company's legislative efforts including the successful deregulation of retail telecommunications and the move to be more of a technology company than a traditional voice service provider.
 Ellen has a solid background in telecommunications and understands its importance to New Hampshire, especially in broadband infrastructure.
 She also has extensive business development and customer service experience, including as owner and manager of the first Dream Dinners franchise in New Hampshire.
 Ellen is currently the Vice Chair of the Board of the NH High Tech Council, a Governor-appointed Member of the NH Telecommunications Planning and Development Advisory Council, a Member of the NH Humanities Board of Directors, and an active participant on the Greater Concord, Manchester, and Nashua Chambers of Commerce Legislative Committees, as well as the BIA Energy & Telecommunications and Economic Development & Fiscal Policy Committees.